-FUTURE INITIATIVESBuilding upon the foundation of water resources management and environmental protection, the Fox River Commission will continue to assist communities to maintain the middle Fox River as an asset for the people of Southeastern Wisconsin.
+Building upon the foundation of water resources management and environmental protection, the Fox River Commission will continue to assist communities to maintain the middle Fox River as an asset for the people of Southeastern Wisconsin.
 In fulfilling their mandate, the Fox River Commission continues to build partnerships with communities, organizations and municipalities.

 Most recently, the Fox River Commission has joined with the Fox River Basin Partnership to reproduce and distribute informational materials to local communities and community organizations within their jurisdiction.
-Other initiatives include the implementation of a shoreland protection structure demo project at Elm Island and enhancement of navigation in the vicinity of Grand Drive in the Town of Waterford.